jeetsukumaran/DendroPy/doc/source/scripts/sumtrees.rst

 If you happen to have 40 support tree files as input sources, then 40 threads will be launched.

 Note that there is a difference between the number of *threads* launched, and the number of *cores* (or CPU's, or processors) available.
-With most modern operating systems, even if the number of threads greatly outnumber the number of cores, you might still see some performance improvement by running the maximum number of possible threads (the default when using the "``-m``" or "``--multithreaded``" option).
+With most modern operating systems, there is no harm in running SumTrees with a large number of threads, even if the number of threads greatly outnumber the number of cores, you might still see some performance improvement by running the maximum number of possible threads (the default when using the "``-m``" or "``--multithreaded``" option).
 This is because the operating system will take care of cycling the various threads rapidly through whatever processors are available, taking advantage of the tiny nanosecond gaps between computations etc.
+There *is* a performance hit with this of course, but all my practical experience thus far suggests to me that this performance hit is not very significant --- perhaps on the order of several minutes extra on runs that are on the order of a couple of hours.
-So, whether you have two cores or two hundred available, chances are you would not want to maximize the number of threads that will be run.
+So, whether you have two cores or two hundred available, chances are you would not want to limit the number of threads that will be run as long as you do not mind that SumTrees uses up all the computing power available.

 However, in a stand-alone or desktop computing context, if you do not want SumTrees to dominate computation cycles on your local machine (and thus allow you to work on other things on the computer), then you might want to use the "``-x``" or "``--max-threads``" option to limit the number of threads launched.
 For example, if your machine has 4 cores, and you only want SumTrees to run on 3 of them, you would::